FHaggs/lisp-compiler/README.md

-# Compiler for Lisp
+# JIT Runtime for Lisp

-This is a demo project, and still in development.

-This implementation generates machine code directly, instead of generating text assembly.
-I only choose this to learn more about compilers and machine code.
+This is a project to learn about compilers and machine code by building a high-performance JIT (Just-In-Time) runtime for a Lisp-like language.

 Plans:
 - [x] Compile integers